 I had to fix this issue.
 If not, I simply wouldn’t be able to use Android.
 So I was forced to start a massive research on the topic as soon I as I got my new phone.
 I discovered that there are hundreds of thousands of users that want to customize their notifications.
 Only a subset of them is vocal about having separated notifications, but I am not the only one; there is enough market to sustain a dozen or so apps fully dedicated to this business.

 I installed and analyzed a few of them, focusing on the ones that explicitly mention separated notifications in their descriptions.
 Some of them are great in terms of customization but are quite unstable and battery intensive.
 Others don’t solve the problem exactly in the way I need.
-I ended up with NiLS Lock Screen Notifications, which seems the most reliable one.
+I ended up with Floatify, which is very customizable, feature-rich, and reliable (starting from version 11).

 What I learned in this learning and troubleshooting process is that all these apps require modification of a long list of OS settings and permissions that the users should not even remotely touch or have to be aware they exist.
 Things like: